 File types including .docx, .rtf, .xlsm, xls, .pdf are not supported and must be converted into .csv, .xlsx or .txt prior to upload (dependent on the parser you have chosen).

-File shows a word count of zero
+The file shows a word count of zero